mbh1620/Computing_Project/Computing project/README.md

 Also to run the executable, it needs to be run from the command line.

-Then to see the gui click on "render.html"
+Then to run the gui click on "render.html"
+-